 To begin with, you should prevent a hangover from happening.

 Before you go to bed, drink plenty of water to counter the dehydration effect of alcohol.
 According to a Harvard Medical School article, Ibuprofen can also serve as a hangover pain reliever, so take some of that as well.
-Try to avoid drugs as a hangover cure because they might have unpleasant side effects.
+Try to avoid drugs as a hangover cure because they might have unpleasant side effects and if you think you are addicted to alcohol, pay a visit to your doctor, seek help from an addiction clinic or Alcoholics Anonymous.

 Furthermore, you may want to have some water, Ibuprofen, and a banana at the nightstand table.
 Then, set your clock for about 30-60 minutes before your actual wake-up time.
 The alarm will wake you up to take those beneficial edibles.
 After that, go back to sleep and let them sort it out.